What is job analysis?

-Typically recruiting managers know what skills and competencies are needed from employees to achieve success and of course it is still critical to have the required level of clinical or technical competency.
-However, when it comes to the behaviours, the issues become unclear and challenging.
+Typically, recruiting managers know what skills and competencies are expected from employees.
+While it is still critical to have the required level of clinical or technical competency, when it comes to the required behaviours, the issues become unclear and challenging.

 If you think about the last person you worked with who performed particularly poorly in a role, what sorts of skills were they lacking?

-Invariably it is issues like poor communication skills, lack of motivation, weak leadership, lack of insight and poor team play, which derails a recruit, causes conflict in teams and takes up the time of busy managers in performance remediation activities.
+It is issues like poor communication skills, lack of motivation, weak leadership, lack of insight and poor team play, which derail a recruit, causes conflict in teams and takes up the time of busy managers in performance remediation activities.
 It is usually not so much about a lack of clinical or technical ability.

 Therefore, it is important to also reflect on what kinds of behaviours are ideal for your role and to try to describe them.
 If your role involves interacting with a large number of patients, families and multidisciplinary team members, then you need to focus on finding and identifying someone who will be a good communicator and comfortable dealing with a broad range of people.

-If you are looking for a manager, think through what are the key things that make for an effective manager.
+For management roles, think about the key things that make for an effective manager.
 What does a good manager look like?
 Is it someone who is consultative, who involves the team in decisions?
 Or is it someone who manages a budget well or sets the strategic direction.

-You have to drill down sometimes to think through what do I mean by ‘demonstrated effective management skills’?
-What would I be looking for, for someone to demonstrate to me that they are an effective manager?
+You have to drill down sometimes to define what does ‘demonstrated effective management skills’ mean?
+How does someone demonstrate to me that they are an effective manager?

-When you think about the time you might have wasted in the past managing a recruit that just wasn’t suitable for your team – the time and effort in performance management, the disruption to patient care and conflict within the team - it is, therefore, a small investment of your time to truly consider and reflect on what are the elements of this job and to develop a job description that will help you identify, recruit and manage the right employee.
+When you think about the time you might have wasted in the past managing a recruit who wasn’t suitable for your team – the time and effort in performance management, the disruption to patient care and conflict within the team – it is, therefore, a small investment of your time to truly consider and reflect on what are the elements of this job, and to develop a job description that will help you identify, recruit and manage the right employee.